AyHa1810/touhou-midi-collection/README.md

 ## Repo Contents
 In the root directory, every MIDI files are separated into "TouHou Eras" to make it easier for a song to search.

-Under each folder, there will be more folders with the name of each game (except its a non-OST track).
+Under each folder, there will be more folders with the name of each game (except if its a non-OST track).
 Each of them contains the MIDI files of the game.
 There will be multiple MIDIs for the same track.
 It may vary in the sounds used or notations.

 ### What does each Era mean?
 If you are having trouble with finding the game for which you want to download the MIDI, here is a quick guide that will tell what each era means: